 In the interior the temperatures are more extreme: winters can be fairly cold and the summers very hot.
 Marrakech has an average winter temperature of 70ºF (21ºC) and an average summer temperature of 100°F (38°C).
 In the Atlas Mountains temperatures can drop below zero in any season and mountain peaks are snow-capped throughout most of the year.
 The winter, between December and February, is wet and rainy in the north of the country; while in the south, at the edge of the Moroccan Sahara, it is dry and bitterly cold.
 Summer is the driest season.

-Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between April and early June.
+Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between March and May.
 Alternatively, autumn, occurring between September and November, is also mild and pleasant.

 Generally, travel to Morocco does not require a prior visa application; however, traveller's should enquire about the specifics from their nearest Moroccan embassy.
 Also, all foreign passengers to Morocco must hold proof of sufficient funds to cover their expenses while in the country.
 All visitors who wish to stay for a longer period than their visa exemption allows, must report to the nearest police station within 21 days of their arrival in Morocco.
 NOTE: It is highly recommended that your passport has at least six months' validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry RequirementsCanadian citizens must have a passport that is valid for the period of intended stay in Morocco.
 No visa is required, for stays of up to three months.